 Cover letters are a tool of introduction in the job search and are just as important as your resume.
 The best cover letters are addressed to a particular person, and are tailored to present your qualifications in relation to the specific job and company of interest.
+Check out our comprehensive Job Search Letters guide for more information on cover letters and other job search documents.

 The following example reflects the correct business format to use when writing a cover letter: